BigJack325/GRO400-MANUS/README.md

 #### <a id="Controls"></a>HMI And Robot Controls
 Our HMI shows:
-- the current view of the cam
+- The current view of the cam with TensorFlow AI detection;
-- the position of all the servos;
+- The angles of all the servos;
-- a map of the arena with the position of the hexapod;
+- A map of the arena with the position of the hexapod;
-- informations for the camera and messages from the Arduino
+- Informations for the camera and messages from the Arduino
+- Information about battery voltage percentage
-- a graphic that shows the the value of a variable over time
+- A graphic that shows the the value of a variable over time
+- A ComboBox to see every connected ports to initialize serial communication
-- buttons to move the robots
+- Buttons to move the robots

 ![image](https://user-images.githubusercontent.com/72100463/163627116-94ac9185-56dc-4deb-b193-00c6d286847d.png)